Rephidock/PDiIS_sem4/Lab 1/zeroplayer/steps.md

 - Step
 - End step

-The same event will be run among all child sentities, depth first.
+The same event will be run among all child entities, depth first.

 ### What is done during each event

 - Begin step
   - Entity: incrementing lifetime
   - SpawnerLocation: spawning
+  - Resource: Decay
 - Step
   - Main logic of entities
 - End step